-Kate was a faculty member at Temple University for ten years in the Department of Educational Leadership and Policy Studies, where she served as Chair of the Department.
-Her scholarship, focused on issues of access and equity in higher education with a particular emphasis on policy issues, has been supported by a number of foundations including Russell Sage, Spencer, Annie E. Casey, Ford, Atlantic Philanthropies, and Lumina.
-Her book, “Putting Poor People to Work: How the Work-First Idea Eroded College Access for the Poor,” was published in 2006 by the Russell Sage Foundation Press and was selected as a finalist for the C. Wright Mills Award of the American Sociological Association.
-Her co-edited volume (with Donald Heller), “State Postsecondary Education Research: New Methods to Inform Policy and Practice,” was published in 2007.
+Kate also served as a tenured faculty member at Temple University for ten years in the Department of Educational Leadership and Policy Studies, where she served as Chair of the Department.
+She is a well-known expert on state postsecondary policy, and her academic scholarship can be seen in a range of publications including “Putting Poor People to Work: How the Work-First Idea Eroded College Access for the Poor,” which was published by the Russell Sage Foundation Press and was selected as a finalist for the C. Wright Mills Award of the American Sociological Association.
+She also regularly publishes opinion pieces on a range of education policy topics in local and national media outlets.

-Kate has held positions at the Harvard Family Research Project and the Pew Charitable Trusts, and she has served as a Senior Research Associate for the Community College Research Center at Columbia University.
+Shaw has held positions at the Harvard Family Research Project and the Pew Charitable Trusts, and has served as a Senior Research Associate for the Community College Research Center at Columbia University.
 She received her bachelor’s degree from Colby College and her Ph.D. from the University of Michigan.